PR-Pilot-AI/smart-actions/quick-task/README.md

 - `sdk-version`: (Optional) Specifies the PR Pilot SDK version to use.
 Default is `1.2.0`.
 - `api-key`: (Required) Your API key for PR Pilot.
-- `task-description`: (Required) The description of the task to run.
+- `agent-instructions`: (Required) The description of the task to run.

 ### Example Workflow